hoan-pham-duy/my-coding-setup/shortcuts.md

 - rename file in NerdTree: https://stackoverflow.com/questions/1205286/renaming-the-current-file-in-vim
 - create new file and open in newtab: !touch newfile.txt    -> :tabnew newfile.txt
 - remove hightlight: :noh
+- Copying (Yanking)
+yy: Copy the current line in vi
+3yy: To yank multiple lines in vim, type in the number of lines followed by yy.
+This command will copy (yank) 3 lines starting from your cursor position. y$: Copy everything from the cursor to the end of the line y^: Copy everything from the start of the line to the cursor.
+yiw: Copy the current word.

+- Cutting (Deleting)
+dd: Cut the current line
+3dd: Cut 3 lines, starting from the cursor d$: Cut everything from the cursor to the end of the line Putting (Pasting)
+P (uppercase): Paste before your cursor p (lowercase): Paste after your cursor

 *** Tmux ***
 # Open command